Save yourself time and effort. Get all of your business ideas down on paper one step at a time with the help of our business plan template.

 - Update your business plan in line with current developments and new priorities.

 - Integrate the insights you gain from monthly controlling into your business plan (at least once a year).

 We have the perfect banking package with numerous benefits for you.
 Credit cards, financing, digital accounting and much more.

-- Corporate account – free of charge for one year
+- Corporate account and credit card free of charge in the first year

 - UBS Business Prepaid Card free for the first year